 The old jukebox in the otherwise-traditional living room seems like a perfect expression of Lorelai’s quirky personality–and her love of music.

-How the Dragonfly’s living room set looks when the cameras aren’t rolling:
+Here’s how the Dragonfly living room set looks like behind the scenes:

 You can see through the doorway behind Christopher and Lorelai (and Christopher’s daughter Gigi) the inn’s library.

 A set photo of the Dragonfly dining room:

 I loved the library with the black painted moldings and bookshelves.
 Few scenes were shot in this room, though.

 Sookie was originally played by Alex Borstein in a pilot that never aired.
 They had to recast the role because Borstein couldn’t get out of another contract, but she ended up playing some smaller parts in the show now and then, like the harp-playing Drella at the Independence Inn.